1301 S. 48th St.

 |Program Contact||Michele Westmaas|

 College for Life offers a post-secondary community college experience for students 18 years and older with intellectual disabilities and other learning challenges in a safe, welcoming environment.
+Students may be graduated or exited from high school OR may be completing final years of their high school special education transition plan.

 College for Life courses are designed to prepare students for successful adult life with greater participation in competitive integrated employment, valued community membership, and independent living.
 The focus of the College for Life course of study is personal growth in academic and content area skills as well as development of ”soft skills” required for successful contribution as employees and citizens.